Frostbite (2006 film): Production

 The first draft of Frostbiten was finished in 1998.
 Ander Banke and Magnus Paulsson had been trying to make a Swedish horror film for years but with little success, until a script by Daniel Ojanlatva was sent to them about vampires showing up in Norrland.
 Daniel Ojanlatva had grown up in Kiruna and thought it was just right to add vampires.
 Originally the film was set to be a Pulp Fiction-style movie with several stories and characters who went in and out of them.
 It was going to be called Something Wicked this Way Comes.
 Pidde Andersson joined the crew and did some work on the dialog and suggested the new title Frostbiten.
 The movie was mostly shot in Kalix in the winter of 2005 and the board scenes were shot in the Ystad Studios.
 Anthony Lledo, who had worked with Anders Banke before, was selected to write the score.
 The producers drew inspiration from vampire films such as The Lost Boys, Fright Night, The Fearless Vampire Killers and Peter Jackson's Bad Taste.

 Petra Nielsen was cast as Annika; she was always Banke's first choice for the part.
 Grete Havensköld, who had starred in Astrid Lindgren films as a child, was cast as Annika's daughter Saga.
 Per Löfberg had been in the hit romcom Ha ett underbart liv and in the cult film Evil Ed and was cast in a then-secret role, and Carl-Åke Eriksson had played small parts in several films and television series was cast as the professor.
 Most of the cast were selected in open auditions.
 The film was shot on Kinor cameras.

-The producers had trouble finding a Swedish distributor for their film, until Paramount took over the DVD sales after seeing only the 20 first minutes of the film.
+The producers had trouble finding a distributor for the film until Hollywood studio Paramount Pictures took over DVD sales after seeing only the 20 first minutes of the film.

 In the promotion, mostly through the now defunct Beckert website, moviegoers were deceived that Gerhard Beckert would be the "Abraham van Helsing" of the film.